INFRAGARD KNOXVILLE MEMBERS ALLIANCE

 The Corporation may have such other office or offices, at such suitable place or places within or without the State of Tennessee as the corporations Board of Directors (or “Executive Committee”) may from time to time determine as necessary or desirable for the conduct of the affairs of the Corporation.

 Section 1.
 Membership.

-The Membership of the Corporation shall consist of InfraGard Members in good standing who have been accepted by the Corporation as Voting Affiliates and who have been elected to serve on the Board of Directors (Executive Committee) of the Corporation.
+The Membership of the Corporation shall consist of InfraGard Members in good standing who have been accepted by the Corporation as Voting Affiliates, and InfraGard Members who are members in good standing and who are Voting Affiliates and who have been elected to serve on the Board of Directors (Executive Committee) of the Corporation.